mahammad-mostafa/topics-blog/README.md

 - Implemented request tests on (`index` / `show`) methods for controllers (`UsersController` / `PostsController`)
 - Used `Capybara` gem to carry system tests on (`index` / `show`) action methods for controllers (`UsersController` / `PostsController`)
 - Built authentication with `Devise` gem before accessing any controller
+- Authorized rules with `CanCanCan` gem for users access
+- Any user can create (posts / comments / likes) & delete his own (posts / comments)

 <p align="right"><a href="#title">back to top</a></p>